-Before deciding if you should change your name back to your family name (or to something completely new!) after your divorce, read these pros and cons of changing your name.
+Before deciding if you should change your name back (or completely rename yourself!) after your divorce, read these pros and cons of changing your name.

 What have you always wished your name was?
 What is your name — is it different than the one you’ve been given, or the one you took when you married?
 This could be your chance to start fresh and give yourself a name that represents your new life…